Non-synchronous rotation on Europa driven by ocean currents: Methods and Model

-\paragraph*{Ocean simulations and the calculation of the ocean torque.} The ocean simulations are two-dimensional (latitude-depth) and were performed using the MITgcm, a state-of-the-art oceanic general circulation model\cite{Marshall-Adcroft-Hill-et-al-1997:finite, MITgcm-manual-github:mitgcm}.
-We use no-slip boundary conditions at the bottom and at the ocean-ice interface, with and without a linear drag applied at the ocean top and bottom levels.
-The meridional resolution is 1/24 of a degree latitude (1.1 km).
-There are 100 vertical levels with thicknesses from 25~m near the top to 1150~m at the bottom.
-We use the shelf ice package of MITgcm\cite{Losch-2008:modeling} to represent a 10 km thick icy shell.
-The surface temperature is prescribed following ref. \cite{Ashkenazy-2019:surface}.
-The eddy coefficients follow the choices of ref. \cite{Ashkenazy-Tziperman-2021:dynamic} where the horizontal eddy diffusion for temperature and salinity is 30~m$^2$/s, the horizontal viscosity is 300 m$^2$/s, the vertical diffusion is $10^{-4}$ m$^2$/s, and the vertical viscosity is $10^{-3}$ m$^2$/s.
-The ocean linear friction coefficient $\tilde{r}_o$ is set to $2\times10^{-4}$ m/s, a typical value used in Earth's ocean modeling\cite{Marshall-Adcroft-Hill-et-al-1997:finite, MITgcm-manual-github:mitgcm}.
+The ocean simulations are two-dimensional (latitude-depth) and were performed using the MITgcm, a state-of-the-art oceanic general circulation model \cite{Marshall-Adcroft-Hill-et-al-1997:finite, MITgcm-manual-github:mitgcm}.
+We use no-slip boundary conditions at the bottom and at the ocean-ice interface, with and without a linear drag term applied at the ocean top and bottom levels.
+The meridional resolution is 1/24 of a degree latitude (1.1 km) spanning a meridional range from 70\degree{S} to 70\degree{N}.
+There are 100 vertical levels with thicknesses from 25~m near the top to 1150~m at the bottom where the overall depth of the ocean is 100 km.
+We use the shelf ice package of MITgcm \cite{Losch-2008:modeling} to represent a 10 km thick ice shell.
+The surface temperature is prescribed following \citeA{Ashkenazy-2019:surface}.
+The eddy coefficients follow the choices of \citeA{Ashkenazy-Tziperman-2021:dynamic} where the horizontal eddy diffusion for temperature and salinity is 30~m$^2$~s$^{-1}$, the horizontal viscosity is 300 m$^2$~s$^{-1}$, the vertical diffusion is $10^{-4}$ m$^2$~s$^{-1}$, and the vertical viscosity is $10^{-3}$ m$^2$~s$^{-1}$.
+The ocean linear friction coefficient $\tilde{r}_o$ is set to $2\times10^{-4}$ m~s$^{-1}$, a typical value used in Earth's ocean modeling \cite{Marshall-Adcroft-Hill-et-al-1997:finite, MITgcm-manual-github:mitgcm}; we also used a three times higher linear friction coefficient of $\tilde{r}_o=6\times10^{-4}$ m~s$^{-1}$ to verify the sensitivity of the results to this parameter.